xchapter7x/haikube/README.md

 ## features
 - `build`: build your container using a buildpack
-- `push`: push your container to dockerhub
+- `upload`: push your container to dockerhub
 - `deploy`: generate the k8s deployment and deploy it
-- `make`: push will create a docker image using your source code and a buildpack. it will then upload it to a docker registry. after that it will generate a service manifest and a deployment manifest. finally it will apply those manifests to your k8s cluster.
+- `push`: push will create a docker image using your source code and a buildpack. it will then upload it to a docker registry. after that it will generate a service manifest and a deployment manifest. finally it will apply those manifests to your k8s cluster.